 The Remuneration Authority sets a total amount of remuneration based on the expected demands of the job, including hours of work and holidays.
-This can be expressed as an annual salary or at daily or hourly rates depending on the nature of the position (full-time, part-time or irregular).
+This can be expressed as an annual salary or as a daily or hourly rate depending on the nature of the position (full-time, part-time or irregular).

-Where people are provided with non-salary components such as superannuation, motor vehicles, additional holiday or leave arrangements, the salary component of the package is reduced accordingly.
+Where people are provided with non-salary components such as superannuation, motor vehicles and additional holiday or leave arrangements, the salary component of the package may be reduced accordingly.

 Reimbursements and allowances

-Work-related expenses such as necessary travel costs and communication equipment are not remuneration, and in most cases the same provisions applying to staff of an agency or department are applied to people whose remuneration is set by the Authority.
-Where these provisions do not provide a personal benefit the Authority does not consider them in setting remuneration.
+Work-related expenses such as necessary travel costs and communication equipment are not remuneration and in most cases the same provisions applying to staff of an agency or department are applied to people whose remuneration is set by the Authority.
+Where these provisions do not provide a personal benefit the Authority does not consider them when setting remuneration.

-The Authority does either set or approve reimbursement or allowance arrangements in some areas:
+The Authority does set and/or approve reimbursement or allowance arrangements in some areas:

-- Members of Parliament have an out of pocket allowance set by the Authority which is reviewed annually as part of the salary determination of members.
-This allowance covers a range of expenses that are reviewed and listed in the Parliamentary Determination each year.
+- Members of Parliament have an out of pocket allowance set by the Authority which is reviewed annually as part of their salary determination.
+This allowance covers a range of expenses that are reviewed at the beginning of each parliamentary term and listed in the Parliamentary Salaries and Allowances Determination.

-- Members of Parliament have entitlements to accommodation services both when travelling within New Zealand and whilst attending to parliamentary business in Wellington.
-Other work-related allowance and expenses are provided for by Parliamentary Services and Ministerial Services.
+- Members of Parliament have entitlements to accommodation services both when travelling within New Zealand and whilst attending parliamentary business in Wellington.
+Other work-related allowance and expenses are provided for by the Speaker and the Minister responsible for Ministerial Services.